 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.

-Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including Doxycycline capsules.
+Intracranial hypertension (IH, pseudotumor cerebri) has been associated with the use of tetracyclines including Doxycycline.
 Clinical manifestations of IH include headache, blurred vision, diplopia, and vision loss; papilledema can be found on fundoscopy.
 Women of childbearing age who are overweight or have a history of IH are at greater risk for developing tetracycline associated IH.
-Concomitant use of isotretinoin and Doxycycline capsules should be avoided because isotretinoin is also known to cause pseudotumor cerebri.
+Concomitant use of isotretinoin and Doxycycline should be avoided because isotretinoin is also known to cause pseudotumor cerebri.

 Although IH typically resolves after discontinuation of treatment, the possibility for permanent visual loss exists.
 If visual disturbance occurs during treatment, prompt ophthalmologic evaluation is warranted.
 Since intracranial pressure can remain elevated for weeks after drug cessation patients should be monitored until they stabilize.